Trousez/4-BIT-ALU/README.md

 ## Architecture & Deep Dives

-Click the links below to explore som of the documentation, schematics, and debugging logs for each specific module of the CPU:
+Click the links below to explore some of the documentation, schematics, and debugging logs for each specific module of the ALU:

 ### Arithmetic Logic Unit (ALU)
 *   ➡️ **[Logic Gates](docs/Logic_Gates.md):** The fundamental building blocks (AND, NAND, XOR, OR, Buffers) constructed entirely from discrete transistors